AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 The goal of Ram Pump is to provide

 ## Introduction
-Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
-If this is a continuing team, how will your contribution build upon previous research?
-What needs to be further discovered or defined?
-If this is a new team, what prompted the inclusion of this team?

-The purpose of a hydraulic ramp pump is to pump water from a lower elevation to a higher elevation using only the energy of the falling water to drive the water up.
+The purpose of a hydraulic ram pump is to pump water from a lower elevation to a higher elevation using only the energy of the falling water to drive the water up ([bin Mohammad Ali, 2011](https://www.scribd.com/doc/76535229/Hydraulic-Ramp-Pump-Hydram)).
+In an AguaClara plant, flow through a plant is driven solely by gravity, so treated water exits the plant at the lowest point of the plant.
+Thus, in order to fill chemical stock tanks with treated water at earlier stages, operators must carry up buckets of water from the outlet at the lowest point of the plant to manually fill tanks.
+The ram pump solves this issue by allowing treated water to be pumped from the outlet of the plant to where it is needed at higher elevations in the plant, all without using electricity (Aggarwal & Guzman, 2016).
+In addition, this allows the treated water to be pumped for utilization in the plant's plumbing system, which includes the plant's sinks and toilets.

 benefits of ram pump
-why is it needed in AguaClara plant

 ## Literature Review
 Discuss what is already known about your research area based on both external work and that of past AguaClara Teams.
 Connect your objectives with what is already known and explain what additional contribution you intend to make.
 Make sure to add APA formatted in-text citations.
 If you mention the author(s) in your sentence, you can simply give the year of publication. [(Logan et. al. 1987)](http://www.jstor.org/stable/pdf/25043431.pdf?acceptTC=true)